Coronavirus disease (COVID-19): Canada’s response

 - provincial, territorial and international partners

 Companies that market prescription drugs for human use in Canada must report anticipated or actual drug shortages on Drug Shortages Canada.
-We have contacted companies to remind them of this requirement.
-We have also asked industry stakeholder associations to notify us of any early signals of shortages related to COVID-19.
-The provinces and territories, healthcare professionals or the public can also report drug and medical device shortage signals.
+We've contacted companies to remind them of this requirement.
+We've also asked industry stakeholder associations to notify us of any early signals of shortages related to COVID-19.
+The provinces and territories, health care professionals or the public can also report drug and medical device shortage signals.

 Related links